 Meanwhile, our Film Studies Audio-Visual PhD gives you the opportunity to film and edit an hour-long documentary film as part of your research, accompanied by a 30,000-word written defence.
 You will work with supervisors and technicians to develop this practice-based project, using our editing suites and filming equipment.

 Our Film Studies PhD/MA by Research programme can be studied on campus or by distance learning.
-Please note that if you are studying with us by distance learning, there is a compulsory annual visit to campus (every two years for part-time PhD students).
+Please note that if you are studying with us by distance learning, there is a compulsory visit to campus during your first year of study.

 Research interests of staff include:

 We have particular strengths in research that focuses on the audio-visual aspects of Film Studies.
 Our academics have a range of expertise, from film aesthetics and production, to screenwriting and adaptation.

 For full research interests of staff, please read our staff profiles or visit the research interest tab on each programme's webpage.